 - Made in China by Brinkmann exclusively for Home Depot Stores.
 Propane tank and cover sold separately

-Guide Review - Brinkmann Dual Zone Charcoal Gas Grill
+Guide Review - Brinkmann Dual Zone Charcoal Gas - Discontinued

 This gas/charcoal dual grill is almost an exact copy of the Char-Griller Duo that sells at Lowe's Home Improvement Stores.
 Obviously Home Depot felt they were missing something so they got Brinkmann to make this grill to the almost exact specifications.
 This Brinkmann model as Home Depot is such a blatant knockoff of the Char-Griller Duo sold at Lowe's that you would think it would be too embarrassing to put out on the showroom floor.
 Since the competition between Home Depot and Lowe's is so tight it would appear that they have to carry the same products, for the same price, but from different companies.
 The person who buys this grill probably didn't do their research and most likely bought it on impulse.